japila-books/spark-sql-internals/docs/spark-sql-CommandUtils.md

 ====
 `calculateLocationSize` is used when:

-* link:spark-sql-LogicalPlan-AnalyzePartitionCommand.adoc#run[AnalyzePartitionCommand] and link:spark-sql-LogicalPlan-RunnableCommand.adoc#AlterTableAddPartitionCommand[AlterTableAddPartitionCommand] commands are executed
+* spark-sql-LogicalPlan-AnalyzePartitionCommand.md#run[AnalyzePartitionCommand] and spark-sql-LogicalPlan-RunnableCommand.md#AlterTableAddPartitionCommand[AlterTableAddPartitionCommand] commands are executed

 * `CommandUtils` is requested for <<calculateTotalSize, total size of a table or its partitions>>
 ====